This post may contain affiliate links. Please read our disclosure policy.

 The delicious aroma of apples and cinnamon will fill your house, making everything feel cozy and homey.

 There is one warning, though.
-It smells so good and so much like apple cider that your children may be disappointed when they find out you aren’t actually making cider.
+It smells so good and so much like homemade apple cider that your children may be disappointed when they find out you aren’t actually making cider.
 (They’ll quickly get over the disappointment and enjoy the delicious aroma!)

 Reusing Your Potpourri